What to Expect When Visiting the Hospital:

 Please take note of the following changes and requirements, but remember to keep informed for additional guidance as we battle to control the COVID-19 pandemic.

-To ensure a safe care environment, University Hospital is currently not permitting visitors with the exception of individuals deemed necessary to the patient’s care.
+To ensure a safe care environment, University Hospital is currently permitting one visitor per day between the hours of 8 a.m. and 8 p.m. with the exception of individuals deemed necessary to the patient’s care.
 Visitors deemed necessary to the patient's care include:

 - 1-2 parents or guardians for pediatric and neonatal intensive care unit (NICU) patients